library(slendr)

 Compute the first \(f_4\) statistic (the baseline expectation between a pair of Africans) and the second \(f_4\) statistic (comparing an African and a European), but this time on all recorded Africans and all recorded Europeans, respectively.
 Plot the distributions of those two sets of statistics.
 This should remove lots of the uncertainty and make a statistical trend stand out much more clearly.

 Hint: Whenever you need to compute something for many things in sequence, looping is very useful.
-One way to do compute, say, an \(f_4\) statistic over many individuals is by using this kind of pattern using R’s looping function lapply()
+One way to do compute, say, an \(f_4\) statistic over many individuals is by using this kind of pattern using R’s looping function lapply() (you can get a refresher on looping in the R bootcamp session):

 # Loop over vector of individual names (variable x) and apply a given ts_f4()